CVE-2001-1211

 01 // Technical Summary

 Ipswitch IMail versions 7.0.4 and earlier are vulnerable to a critical privilege escalation vulnerability, allowing attackers with administrator access to modify user aliases and mailing lists across all domains hosted on the server.
-This flaw enables unauthorized access to sensitive user data and potentially complete server compromise, posing a significant risk of data breaches and service disruption.
+This flaw stems from inadequate input validation in the aliasadmin and listadm1 CGI programs, enabling unauthorized access and control over sensitive user data.
+Successful exploitation can lead to account compromise, data breaches, and complete server takeover.

 02 // Vulnerability Mechanism